-Please note: As with any audio input device, plugging in a microphone or an instrument, or turning phantom power on or off, will create a momentary spike in the audio output.
-Because of this, we highly recommend that you turn down the channel trim before changing connections or turning phantom power on or off.
+Please note: As with any audio input device, plugging in a microphone or an instrument, or turning phantom power on or off, will create a momentary spike in the audio output of your AudioBox USB96.
+Because of this, we highly recommend that you turn down the main output level and channel trims before changing connections or turning phantom power on or off.
 This simple step will add years to life of your audio equipment.